|Board of Trustees

 Wildlife Conservation Society

-She served as information systems director for Cushman & Wakefield, a full-service commercial and industrial real estate firm from 1983 to 1988, as a consultant with Arthur D. Little from 1979 to 1983, as a member of the technical staff at The Mitre Corporation from 1974-1979, and at Honeywell from 1969 to 1974.
+She served as information systems director for Cushman & Wakefield, a full-service commercial and industrial real estate firm, from 1983 to 1988, as a consultant with Arthur D. Little from 1979 to 1983, as a member of the technical staff at The Mitre Corporation from 1974 to 1979, and at Honeywell from 1969 to 1974.

-Simon received a B.S.E.E. degree in electrical engineering, cum laude, from Rensselaer Polytechnic Institute in 1968, an M.S. in electrical engineering from the University of Illinois in 1969, and an MBA from Boston University in 1977.
+Simon received a B.S.E.E. degree, cum laude, from Rensselaer Polytechnic Institute in 1968, an M.S. in electrical engineering from the University of Illinois in 1969, and an MBA from Boston University in 1977.
 She is past president of the Rensselaer Alumni Association and has long been involved with various RAA committees.
-She received the Rensselaer Alumni Association's 1982 Alumni Key Award and the 1996 Albert Fox Demers Medal.
+She received the Rensselaer Alumni Association's 1982 Alumni Key Award, the 1996 Albert Fox Demers Medal, and the 2013 Distinguished Service Award.
 Simon is a member of Rensselaer's Amos Eaton Society of Patroons.